Luke Fickell: Personal life

 Luke Fickell and his wife, Amy (Goecke), who has a physical therapy degree from Ohio State, have six children—five sons and one daughter—including two sets of twin boys.
 They started dating when Amy was a sophomore at Ohio State; they were married in 2000.
 Fickell and his family are Catholic, which played a factor in Fickell's interest in coming to Cincinnati.

 Fickell's eldest son, Landon, committed to Cincinnati as an offensive guard out of Moeller High School as part of the 2021 recruitment class.
 Landon currently serves on the coaching staff as a Graduate Assistant under his father at Wisconsin.

+Fickell also is a speaker for Washington Speakers Bureau, following their partnership with the sports talent agency Athletes First.
+Fickell's appearance fee ranges from $40,000–70,000.